 - M.A., Russian and East European Studies, Yale University, 1974

 - A.B., Government, Oberlin College, 1970

-Thomas F. Remington is Goodrich C. White Professor of Political Science at Emory University.
-He is also an Associate of the Davis Center for Russian and Eurasian Studies at Harvard University and Senior Researcher at the International Center for the Study of Institutions and Development at the Higher School of Economics in Moscow, Russia.
+Thomas F. Remington is Goodrich C. White Professor (Emeritus) of Political Science at Emory University.
+He is a Visiting Scholar at Harvard University and an Associate of the Davis Center for Russian and Eurasian Studies at Harvard University.
+He is also a Senior Researcher at the International Center for the Study of Institutions and Development at the Higher School of Economics in Moscow, Russia.
 He is author of a number of books and articles on Russian and comparative politics.
 Among his publications are Presidential Decrees in Russia: A Comparative Perspective (Cambridge University Press, 2014); The Politics of Inequality in Russia (Cambridge University Press, 2011); The Russian Parliament: Institutional Evolution in a Transitional Regime, 1989-1999 (Yale University Press, 2001); The Politics of Institutional Choice: Formation of the Russian State Duma (co-authored with Steven S. Smith) (Princeton University Press, 2001).
 Other books include Politics in Russia (7th edition, 2011); Parliaments in Transition (1994); The Truth of Authority: Ideology and Communication in the Soviet Union (1988); and Building Socialism in Bolshevik Russia: Ideology and Industrial Organization, 1917-1921 (1984).